12 Best AI Children's Book Generators (2026 — May Update)

 - High-res PDF export

-- Consistent characters within a single story
+- Consistent characters within a single story branch

 Pricing: Free tier with limited features, Pro for unlimited.